 “Our proximity to Montreal is one of our biggest advantages,” said Karrie Tremblay.
 CMG’s head of procurement.
 Her team places orders with a six–to-10-week lead time, with the majority of those shipments coming from malt producers in Europe or western Canada.

 Prevost, part of the Volvo Group, is a manufacturing company specializing in touring coach and bus assembly.
 The company, based in Sainte-Claire, Quebec, invested $26 million in a 10,000-square-foot expansion of the Nova Bus facility in TDC’s Banker Road Industrial Park.
 Nova Bus is also part of the Volvo Group and is a sister company to Prevost.
 The expansion enabled Prevost to build its first production line in the United States.
+In the fall of 2015 Volvo hosted a ground breaking ceremony at the site of a new a new customer delivery service center for Prevost and Nova bus at their facility on Banker Road.

 “As a global leader in the motorcoach industry, we are extremely proud that our relentless pursuit of excellence leads us in this last American market segment,” said Prevost President Gaétan Bolduc.
 “This first assembly line in the United States will allow us to increase the company’s competitive position.”